-Let me press upon you once again to take time and trouble to cultivate this so much needed element of the Christian life.
-We get too much of religion at second hand from the teaching of men.
-That teaching has great value if, even as the preaching of John the Baptist sent his disciples away from himself to the Living Christ, it leads us to God Himself.
-What our religion needs is-more of God.
-Many of us are too much occupied with our work.
-As with Martha, the very service we want to render the Master separates from Him; it is neither pleasing to Him nor profitable to ourselves.
-The more work, the more need of waiting upon God; the doing of God's will would then, instead of exhausting, be our meat and drink, nourishment and refreshment and strength.
-'The Lord is good to them that wait for Him.'
-How good none can tell but those who prove it in waiting on Him.
+Let me stress once again that you must take time and trouble to cultivate this much needed element of the Christian life.
+We get too much secondhand religion from the teaching of men.
+That teaching has great value, even as the preaching of John the Baptist sent his disciples away from himself to the living Christ, if it leads us to God Himself.
+What our faith needs is-more of God.

+Many of us are too occupied with our work.
+As with Martha, the very service we want to render the Master separates us from Him.
+It is neither pleasing to Him nor profitable to ourselves.
+The more work, the more need of waiting upon God.
+The doing of God's will would then be, instead of exhausting, our meat and drink, our nourishment and refreshment and strength.
+"The LORD is good unto them that wait for him."
+How good is known only by those who prove it in waiting on Him.
 How good none can fully tell but those who have proved Him to the utmost.